m3redithw/data-science-visualizations/README.md

 ## Tableau Dashbaords
 ### Aliens in America Competition
 This dashboard looks nothing like most dashborads I've created before, and I had so much fun with it!
 I hope to emphasize the Alien theme, and to break the "traditional rules" of dashboard design.
-This competition is hoste by [Ian Klosowicz](https://www.linkedin.com/in/ian-klosowicz/), and you can find the dataset [here](https://app.gumroad.com/d/0fb71d07cc5cb8c46be599e272e36eed).
+This competition is hosted by [Ian Klosowicz](https://www.linkedin.com/in/ian-klosowicz/), and you can find the dataset [here](https://app.gumroad.com/d/0fb71d07cc5cb8c46be599e272e36eed).

 ![ALIENS in America (1)](https://user-images.githubusercontent.com/105242871/188285210-83414795-516a-4eb7-bd57-613afce46dbe.jpg)